 June 12: You’ll have a free morning today to do some shopping, visit the 16th Century Cathedral, take a walk or just relax.
 Around 11:00, your guide will take you to Cusco’s most historic building: Koricancha (Temple of the Sun).
 This was the main source of gold for the Spanish conquistadors and is a fascinating place to visit.
 Cusco was the "City of Gold".
 The Spaniards wrote about finding "fountains flowing with gold" and "streets paved with gold" as they entered the city in 1500's.
 This afternoon we’ll participate in a humanitarian activity (details to be announced as we get closer).
 Those interested can donate and participate in a life changing afternoon that you won’t forget.
 We’ll have a delicious buffet dinner with entertainment tonight in Cusco.
 (B, D).

 June 13: Today we’ll board our hour long flight back to Lima where we’ll spend the day seeing some interesting sites.
 Lima may not be the highlight of the tour, but there are some very important things to see.
 Founded by Pizarro in the 1500's, Lima is the American continent's oldest European-founded city.
-We'll see the interesting Plaza de Armas, 500 year old Francisco Church (including the Catacombs) and more.
+We'll see the interesting Plaza de Armas, 500 year old Francisco Church and more.
 We’ll also see Lima’s newest attraction: The Water Fountain Park.
 Trust me.
 This is worth seeing!
-We then return to the airport for our overnight flight home, arriving the morning of June 15th.
+We then return to the airport for our overnight flight home, arriving the morning of June 14th.
 (B)

 OPTIONAL PUNO/LAKE TITICACA EXTENSION: